TEAR-ERC/tandem-egu21/method.markdown

 Given that we may evaluate the right-hand side, we can apply any explicit time-stepping to the system of ODEs.
-We use the TS module from PETSc, in particular the adaptive Runge-Kutta schemes [3bs, 5dp, or 8vr](https://www.mcs.anl.gov/petsc/petsc-current/docs/manualpages/TS/TSRKType.html).
+We use the TS module from PETSc {% cite abhyankar2018petsc %}, in particular the adaptive Runge-Kutta schemes [3bs, 5dp, or 8vr](https://www.mcs.anl.gov/petsc/petsc-current/docs/manualpages/TS/TSRKType.html).

 References